 The Active Learning Trust seeks to promote a tolerant and informed view of the world and holds no political, cultural or religious affiliations.

-You can find out more information about our curriculum by browsing the following pages or contacting a member of staff at school.
+You can find out more information about our curriculum by browsing the following pages.
+Clicking the coloured links on this page will give you more information or you are able to contact a member of staff at school.
+Alternatively please see the flip book below: